How to buy a second home

 About the author

-Chris Jennings is an editor for Bankrate’s Home Lending team.
+Chris Jennings is a former editor for Bankrate’s Home Lending team.
 He has been writing and editing about mortgages and personal finance since 2016.
 He enjoys simplifying complex mortgage topics for first-time homebuyers and homeowners alike.
 Before joining Bankrate, he was an editor at Forbes Advisor, Credible, and GOBankingRates.
 His work has appeared on Fox Business, MSN, and Yahoo Finance.
 He graduated from Illinois State University with a Bachelor of Arts in English.

 Chris lives in Los Angeles with his wife and dog.
 In his spare time, he enjoys reading, watching movies, and playing golf.